firi/appengine-btree/README.md

 transaction size limit of 10MB is not crossed.
 For example, if the tree is very large, inserting 100 entries in a batch might touch about 100 nodes (each entry ends up in a separate node).
 If the nodes themselves are large, the 10MB limit could be crossed.
+Again, this depends on the size of your nodes and should be tested on a real workload.

 ### Production Use